eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
-The future is EVM...
+We believe in a future where value flows freely accross decentralized networks.
+This means that TrustEVM needs a way to receive, swap and send away value in the form of tokens, coins and NFTs.
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-A world of crypto users looking to trade their crypto currencies.
+A world of crypto users looking to safely trade their crypto currencies, with a focus on those not expert with decentralized technology platforms.
+We specially ait to make things easy.
 - What need(s) does your project meet?
-The need of users to switch among multiple crypto currencie, obtain tokens of new projects, swaps for stable currencies.
+The need of users to switch among multiple crypto currencie, the need to obtain tokens of new projects and swaps for stable currencies.
 - Are there any other projects similar to yours in the EOSIO ecosystem?
-There are multiple crypto decentralized exchanged on the ecosystem, we are the first one available on the upcoming Trust EVM EOS side chain.
+There are multiple crypto decentralized exchanged on out ecosystem, yet we are the first one available on the upcoming Trust EVM EOS side chain.
 There are currently no other decetralized exchanges built for Trust EVM.

 ## Team